 With butter, sugar, vanilla, eggs, flour, baking powder and salt, it's hard to find a more basic set of ingredients.
 Crisp on the edges, but soft and buttery in the middle, these cookies taste great even before they're decorated.
 So simple and classic, this Christmas Butter Cookies recipe truly is a family treasure.

 Basic ingredients- This simple, classic recipe uses basic pantry staples that you most likely already have on hand.
-Easy to prepare- Mix the dough by hand or use a stand mixer.
-Then freeze the dough for one hour to firm it up.
-After that, you're ready to roll and cut!
-Traditional recipe- Let's face it, baked goods made from scratch taste better.
-I'm all for shortcuts and think refrigerated dough is great in a pinch, but when it comes to superb taste and creating something special, a classic homemade cookie dough is always better.
-Highly customizable- This recipe is open to your customization.
-Use your favorite shapes, decorating icings and sprinkles.
-Get the kids involved too!
-Kids love to help with cookie cutters, and my kids always look forward to helping me decorate these cookies.
-This recipe can also be used for a variety of holidays--just switch out the cookie cutters and decorating colors and you're good to go! |
+Traditional recipe- When it comes to superb taste and creating something special, homemade cookie dough is always better than store-bought..
+Highly customizable- Use your favorite shapes, decorating icings and sprinkles.
+This recipe can also be used for a variety of holidays--just switch out the cookie cutters and decorating colors.
+See Valentine Butter Cookies to make these for your sweetheart!
+Kid friendly- Kids love to help with cookie cutters, and my kids always look forward to helping me decorate these cookies. |

 Looking for more easy recipes for the holidays?
 Check out Christmas Bark, Classic Peanut Brittle, Peanut Clusters, Creamy Marshmallow Fudge and Candied Mixed Nuts!